UPDATE: The part that I replaced that fixed the “Not Spinning” Problem is called a thermal fuse.

 4) There could be an electrical short.
 (If this problem keeps happening, this could be the issue.
 I highly doubt it’s our electrical.)

 Now I have to go easy on my dryer.
 But luckily the part isn’t too expensive and it is really easy to switch out.
-Even a women can do it!
+Even my cat can do it! (:

 Here are a couple pictures of the part for any of you who NEED to see it: